 TB bacteria die very slowly.
 It takes 6 months to a year for the medicine to destroy all of the TB bacteria, longer for multidrug resistant TB.
 If you have TB, you will need to take several different drugs.
 You will be tested first for drug resistance to determine the most effective combination of drugs to prevent the bacteria from becoming resistant to the drugs.
 The most common drugs used to fight TB are:

 Complementary and Alternative Therapies

 TB should never be treated with alternative therapies alone.
-To cure the disease, and to avoid spreading it to other people, you must be treated with prescription medications.
-Some CAM treatments may be useful as supportive therapies.
+To cure the disease, and avoid spreading it to other people, you must be treated with prescription medications.
+Some complementary and alternative therapies (CAM) treatments may be useful as supportive therapies.

 Following these nutritional tips may help reduce risks and symptoms:

 - Eliminate all suspected food allergens, including dairy (milk, cheese, eggs, and ice cream), wheat (gluten), soy, corn, preservatives, and chemical food additives.
 Your health care provider may want to test you for food allergies.

 - Eat foods high in B-vitamins and iron, such as whole grains (if no allergy), dark leafy greens (such as spinach and kale), and sea vegetables.

 - Eat antioxidant-rich foods, including fruits (such as blueberries, cherries, and tomatoes), and vegetables (such as squash and bell pepper).

 - Avoid refined foods, such as white breads, pastas, and sugar.